hayashikun/sparrow/README.md

 ### Rewrite Container Image Tags in Kubernetes Manifests

-Sparrow rewrites container image tags in Kubernetes manifest files by creating pull requests on GitHub.
+Sparrow rewrites container image tags in Kubernetes manifest files on GitHub by creating pull requests or pushing to master branch.

 Sparrow assumes an app